pact-im/api-doc/_includes/webhooks.md

 ### When

-  - You started enabling a `whatsapp` channel in your company
+  - You are connecting `whatsapp` channel in your company
-  - Connection was removed via mobile application interface
+  - User logged out in WhatsApp app

-## Whatsapp: channel authorized
+## Whatsapp: channel connected sucessfuly

 > The above command returns JSON structured like this: